Skip to content

 const r2 = await niceTryAsync(() => fetchUser(id)); // accepts a sync or async fn

-The catch runs through castNiceError, so a thrown domain error passes through untouched while everything else becomes an isUnhandled wrapper.
+Behind the scenes the catch runs through castNiceError: a thrown domain error comes through as-is, while anything else is wrapped into an isUnhandled error.

 type TNiceResult<OUT, ERR extends NiceError = NiceError> =